JohnRDOrazio/SimpleAPI/README.md

         public function Init() {

-            //Initialize the SimpleAPI, which will take care of detecting request and setting response headers
-            $this->SimpleAPI->Init();

-            //define your API's accepted parameters and expected type (defining parameters is optional: you might not have any parameters...)
+            //first define your API's accepted parameters with relative expected types (defining parameters is optional: you might not have any parameters...)
             $this->SimpleAPI->defineParameter( 'PARAM_ONE', ParamType::STRING );
             $this->SimpleAPI->defineParameter( 'PARAM_TWO', ParamType::INTEGER );
             $this->SimpleAPI->defineParameter( 'RESPONSETYPE', ParamType::RESPONSETYPE );

-            //TODO: move as much from SampleAPI->initParameterData() as possible to SimpleAPI
-            $this->initParameterData(); //For now you have to create your own initParameterData() function...
+            //Initialize the SimpleAPI, which will take care of detecting request and setting response headers
+            $this->SimpleAPI->Init();
         }
     }
    ```